 Visitors can expect to see a modern glass office building next door to a centuries’ old church or a dull apartment block from the Communist era.
 There is nothing dull about the experience of visiting Bucharest, whether as the starting point of a trip around Romania or for a long weekend in the Capital itself.

-There is an extensive public transport system in Bucharest which takes the pressure off necessarily staying in the city center.
-That said, the center is where there is the most choice of accommodation and the most places in total.
 The metro system is being expanded all the time.
 Many districts are named after their metro station.
 The metro is certainly the quickest and easiest way to get around because the roads can be very busy.

 1. Old Town